 CHANGING GRADES

 An Instructor of Record may change a mark once it has been reported to the Registrar’s Office only if (1) the change is made within one year of the date of the original grade and (2) only in the case the original grade was in error.
 Reports of all such grade changes shall be sent to the Registrar’s Office with a copy to the dean of the college in which the instructor is assigned.
 For situations in which both the course and Instructor of Record are homed outside of a college, the Dean is the officer appointed by the Provost, with concurrence of the Senate, to act as the responsible Dean of the course.
 The Instructor of Record may also recommend to their department chair the changing of a grade for any reason other than an error, and the grade shall be changed if the department chair approves.
 In every such approval, a report of the grade change shall be sent to the Registrar’s Office by the department chair with a copy to the Instructor of Record and dean of the college involved.
 There shall be only one grade change per student per course pursuant to this rule.
-No grade may be changed after the student has graduated from the University except in the case of the error provided for above.
-[US: 5/2/2022]
+In special circumstances, an instructor may request a waiver of the one-year window from the Registrar’s office.
+However, no waiver can be granted after 4 years from the time the grade was issued and prior to degree conferral.
+[US: 5/2/2022; 5/6/2024]

 * The Instructor of Record for the course is authorized to make the final decision to change a grade in cases of an error (e.g., miscalculation of the grade, or errant entry of the wrong grade).
 In other cases, an instructor of record is authorized to initiate and make a grade change only if the department chair agrees to the change.
 (The department chair's role in this case is only to agree or not to the change, not to make the change independent of the Instructor of Record.)
 [SREC: 4/14/2006]